zsarge/zsarge/README.md

 I work most heavily with Javascript and Front-end development, but I mess around in other tech stacks as well.

-I am a junior in high school.
+I am a senior in high school.

 ## Notable Projects: